frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/users-and-permissions/adding-users.md

 # Adding Users

 Users can be added by the System Manager.
 To add users go to:
-> Home > Users and Permissions > Users > User
+> Home > Users and Permissions > User

+There are two main types of users:

+**Website users**: Customers, Suppliers, Students, etc., who have access only to the portal and not to any modules.
-There are two main types of users: Website Users and System Users.
-System Users are people using ERPNext in the company with access to modules, company data, etc. Website users are customers, suppliers, etc., who have access only to the portal.
+**System Users**: People using ERPNext in the Company with access to modules, company data, etc.

 Under User, a lot of info can be entered.
 For the sake of usability, the information entered for web users is minimal: First Name and Email.

 An Email address is the unique key (ID) identifying the Users.

-> Home > Users and Permissions > Users  > User

 ## 1. How to Create a New User

-1. Go to the user list, click on New.
+1. Go to the User list, click on New.
 1. Add an Email address and name of the user.
 1. Save.